 The obvious answer is: anytime!
 But there are choices

-I’ve teamed up with well known Norfolk based wedding photographer Steven Brooks to give you the advice you need to plan the perfect wedding reception, for more wedding ideas you can take a look at Steven Brooks Photography today.
+I’ve teamed up with well known Cheshire based wedding photographer Caroline White to give you the advice you need to plan the perfect wedding reception, for more wedding ideas you can take a look at Caroline White Photography today.

 Your wedding day will be stunning and memorable, but it is also going to be just a flash.
 Can you and your new husband be the last to depart the reception or the first?
 In the previous times, guests usually assembled to find off the couple, providing the bride and groom the chance to create an official exit in advance of the friends and loved ones.
 However, as customs parties and change grow longer and more, the newlyweds and their younger guests are often the last people about the dance flooring.
 Not sure which path is ideal for you?
 Just take a deeper look at the two options.